HajunAndroid/HajunAndroid/README.md

 ### Who i am 👋
 ##### Hello, My name is Hajun.
-I am a student majoring in software engineering.
+I'm studying Android Programming.
 I was a student with no confidence in development.
 But recently, I have a dream of becoming an Android developer, so I have been studying development with passion.
 I found interest in development a little late, but please look forward to it!
 ##### My current interests are Android and Computer Vision.
 ----
 ### Career
-* Soongsil University (2016.03 ~ )
-* Soongsil University IT Department Administration Office (2019.03 ~ 2020.02)
-* Soongsil University Career Employment Center (2020.03 ~ 2021.08)
 * Completion of 'Computer Vision and Deep Learning using OpenCV' at Fast Campus (2021.01 ~ 2021.04)
 * Acquired TOPCIT Level 2 (2021.05)
 ### Stack